-A money market account (MMA) is a deposit account that pays interest while blending some features of both savings and checking accounts.
-It can be a convenient place to keep a larger chunk of money, like a down payment for a house or car.
+A money market account (MMA) is a deposit account that pays interest and blends some features of both savings and checking accounts.
+Namely, a money market account earns interest and often offers the ability to write checks directly from the account.
+Some money market accounts even provide debit cards and allow ATM withdrawals.
+MMAs can be a convenient place to keep larger chunks of money, like a down payment for a house or car, while still keeping your cash close at hand.

 Here are some key differences between the two types of accounts: